 Currently, most details about the fic are unknown.
 But it is set to feature Jemorille the Exile (a character who has appeared in a couple of other fics by the author) in a more prominent role.

 A trailer of the fic has been released in the final chapter of Redux, as seen here.
 Note, that at this point, anything on this page depends on how reliable the information is and how truthful Jemorille, the apparent Narrator is being.

 - Apocalypse How: Parts of the trailer seem to suggest a Class 0 one.
 (It may actually have something to do with the Field Spells in Philip's deck; the one seen so far resembles the same city in the trailer.)

-- Arbitrary Skepticism: The Shadowchasers and many Shadows have a hard time believing in aliens.
+- The Shadowchasers and many Shadows have a hard time believing in aliens.
 Yolanda calls them out on this, but she doesn't really help her case because she seems totally bonkers.

-- Technically, it isn't the existence of aliens that Edgar is skeptical of (after all, the events of Power Primordial provided the Shadowchasers with proof of such).
+- Technically, it isn't the existence of aliens that Edgar is skeptical of.
 What he finds hard to believe is the idea of an extraterrestrial visitor revealing himself to an earthling and offering to paint her portrait - that is kind of bizarre.

 - Later, Edgar explains that in his long career, he's never seen any evidence of the traditional kind of aliens like The Greys.

 - Ascended Extra: